Updated October 2015

 Please remember, as I always make very clear on this site and tell my patients in my Clinic…treating lower back pain is rarely a short-term process but rather requires long-term commitment to good health and future injury prevention.

-If you found this article informative you should request a free copy of my lower back pain relief guide.
-In it you will find more information about the 3 ‘pillars’ mentioned above, as well as dozens of other tips that you can begin using right away.
+If you found this article informative you should request a free copy of my ‘Back Pain Truths’ guide.
+In it you will find more information about the 3 ‘pillars’ of treatment I have developed for effective back pain & sciatica pain relief, as well as dozens of other tips that you can begin using right away.

-Why continue to struggle with back pain or sciatica?
+Why continue to struggle with low back pain?
 You deserve to be pain free, and you must not sit around and wait for your body to fix itself, I am giving you the tools, now all that you have to do is take action…